 Every writer has their own unique method, style, and voice, and with this comes unique issues.
 There are certain quirks, turns of phrase, and specific cliches that they tend towards in their writing.
 Recognizing these is the first step in avoiding them.
 It can be hard to figure out what they are, but having others read your writing is one way.
 Be humble and willing to accept feedback and apply it according as you see fit.

 My suggestion is to make a list of your own personal writing cliches, make a "personal editing list", and keep it up by your writing area.
 If you know that you have certain bad habits, you can consciously keep from falling into them.

 Here are some things from my own personal editing list.
 Some of them are specific, sentence level things, and some have to do with the overall, general idea.

 -Struggle vs. slump: I have the bad habit of setting my characters in emotionally hard situations that they can't really do much about except passively accept it and try to be happy despite the problem.
-This can turn into simple "portrait of a saint" stories, which may show kind, generous characters, but they are passive and not interesting as characters.
+This can turn into simple "portrait of a saint" (as my creative writing professor called them) stories, which may show kind, generous characters, but they are passive and not interesting as characters.
 Every story needs active, immediate and relatable conflict, and this is something I have to consciously remember as I come up with my story ideas.